Can Large Language Models Transform Computational Social Science?: Classification Results

+To understand the viability of \llm{s} as CSS tools, we ask if zero-shot \llm{s} match or exceed the reliability of human annotation.
+If the overall performance is high and the expected agreement between humans and prompted models is as high as that between humans alone, then we might expect \llm{s} to viably augment the human annotation process.
+According to one paradigm, an \llm{} can serve as just one of many human and AI labelers, and gold labels would be decided by majority vote across these independent annotations.
+According to another complementary paradigm, \llm{} pseudo-labels can be used with a small set of gold-labels to compute unbiased estimators in downstream regressions following methods like Design-based Semi-supervised Learning \citep[DSL;][]{egami2023using} and other .

-On the other hand, \llm{s} achieve the highest absolute performance on \textit{Misinformation, Stance,} and \textit{Emotion Classification} with above 70\% accuracy (bolded in Table~\ref{tab:kappa_classification}).
-These tasks either have objective ground truth (fact checking for misinformation) or have labels with explicit colloquial definitions in the pretraining data (emotional categories like \textit{anger} are part of everyday vernacular; political stances are well-documented and explicit in online forums).
-Here, models are less likely to default to neutral categories, and errors are more likely to come from annotation mistakes in the gold dataset (see lower neutral and higher gold error in \textit{Emotion} classification in Figure~\ref{fig:error_breakdown}).
+Table~\ref{tab:clf_results} shows the best zero-shot models achieve as high as 77.4 F1 on misinformation detection.
+On this task, the best-performing FLAN-UL2 model achieves an agreement of $\kappa=0.55$ with gold labels (see Table~\ref{tab:kappa_classification}), which is higher than the $\kappa=0.51$ inter-human agreement reported by \citet{gabriel2022misinfo} in their original paper.
+In fact, for 8/17 tasks in Table~\ref{tab:kappa_classification}, or 47\% of classification tasks, models achieve moderate to good agreement scores ranging from $\kappa=0.40$ to $0.65$.
+These tasks also correspond to the highest absolute performances on \textit{Stance} (76.0 F1) \textit{Emotion} (70.8 F1), \textit{Figurative Language} (62.3 F1) and utterance-level \textit{Ideology Classification} (60.0 F1). \textbf{In these cases of high viability, we recommend that CSS researchers consider the DSL and augmented-annotator paradigms}.
+Such strong performances are on tasks that either have objective ground truth (fact checking for misinformation) or have labels with explicit colloquial definitions in the pretraining data (emotional categories like \textit{anger} are part of everyday vernacular; political stances are well-documented and explicit in online forums).
+Our qualitative error analysis in \S\ref{subsub:error_analysis} will show that here, models are less likely to default to neutral categories, and errors are more likely to come from annotation mistakes in the gold dataset according to the author's own manual error analysis (see lower neutral and higher gold error in Figure~\ref{fig:error_breakdown}).